ThomasDeStrooper/SEUS_PTGI_HRR_REFORGED/README.md

 6. Double-click **Apply Patch.bat**.
 7. The patcher will automatically generate your final **SEUS PTGI HRR 2.1 Reforged** shader pack.
 The patcher will then ask whether you want to automatically install the generated shader into your shaderpacks folder.
 Enter **Y** for Yes or **N** for No.

-# What's New

-This version focuses on improving both the visual quality of the shader and the overall user experience.

-### New Features

-* Added colored lighting support for:

-  * End Rods
-  * Candles
-  * Froglights
-  * Copper Lanterns
-  * Copper Torches
-  * Beacons
-  * Brewing Stand
-  * Vault

-* Added light color profiles for more accurate colored lighting.

-* Added completely reorganized shader menus with new subcategories.

-* Added:

-  * Godrays Stained Glass Tint
-  * Stained Sunlight (Ray Tracing)
-  * Moonlight Intensity
-  * Parallax Depth

-### Improvements

-* Reworked the internal block layout for modern Minecraft blocks.
-* Improved colored lighting accuracy and consistency.
-* Refined the colored lighting system for cleaner results.
-* Reorganized every shader menu for easier navigation.
-* Renamed numerous settings to be more descriptive.
-* Simplified the installation process.

 ---

 # Features